Cha Cruz-Behag: Career

-In 2008, Cruz finally returned to suit up for the team this time playing the open spiker and middle blocker positions.
-The DLSU Lady Spikers only dropped two matches in UAAP Season 71 (2008-2009) winning the championship title over the Far Eastern Lady Tamaraws.
-However, in Season 72 (2009–10), the DLSU Lady Spikers were dethroned by the University of Santo Tomas (UST) Lady Tigers and finished as runner up.
+In 2008, Cruz returned to the team, this time playing as an open spiker and middle blocker.
+The DLSU Lady Spikers only dropped two matches in UAAP Season 71 (2008–2009), winning the championship title over the Far Eastern Lady Tamaraws.
+However, in Season 72 (2009–10), the DLSU Lady Spikers were dethroned by the University of Santo Tomas (UST) Lady Tigers and finished as runner-up.

 In her last two UAAP seasons [Seasons 73 (2010–11) and 74 (2011–12)], Cruz was named team captain for the DLSU Lady Spikers.
 In both seasons, the team won the championships and Cruz was awarded the UAAP Finals Most Valuable Player for both seasons.
 Eventually, the back-to-back championships turned into a 3-peat as the DLSU Lady Spikers again won the UAAP Women's Volleyball championship in Season 75.

-After exhausting her UAAP playing years, Cruz temporarily took a break from playing volleyball and focused on her teaching job.
-She is currently finishing her master's degree in education major in special education at De La Salle University.
+When she finished playing for UAAP, Cruz took a break from playing volleyball to focus on her teaching career.
+She is currently completing her master's degree in education major in special education at De La Salle University.

-After a two-year hiatus, in 2014, Cruz made a comeback via the now defunct AirAsia Flying Spikers, reuniting with Coach Ramil de Jesus and other DLSU Lady Spikers.
-Currently, she is the team captain of the F2 Logistics Cargo Movers in the Philippine Super Liga.
+After a two-year hiatus, Cruz made a comeback via the now defunct AirAsia Flying Spikers in 2014, reuniting with Coach Ramil de Jesus and other DLSU Lady Spikers.
+She then became the team captain of the F2 Logistics Cargo Movers in the Philippine Super Liga.